 A 13-year career in television news management has taken Geyer around the world covering events such as Papal visits, Democratic and Republican conventions and humanitarian efforts in war torn regions of the Gaza Strip, Croatia and Serbia.
 She has held positions at television stations in her hometown of Wilkes-Barre, Pa., at WNEP, WPVI in Philadelphia and a 10-year run at KDKA-TV in Pittsburgh, where she served as the executive editor of the television news department.

 She is a member of the International Women’s Forum and CEOs for Cities.
 Geyer and her husband, Dr. Stanley Geyer, enjoy the many qualities and cultural amenities Pittsburgh has to offer, as well as exotic travel.

-Vice President for Development and Alumni Affairs
+Vice President for Special Campaigns

 A 1971 graduate, Haskins returned to Point Park in August 2010 to direct fundraising efforts for alumni, friends, corporations and foundations, as well as alumni engagement and service activities.